mrdbrg/CustomerReview-Project/README.md

 #### Web Application Description

-Leaview is a customer review app idea I had a long time ago to practice my skills.
-This app would be used by Tiffany & Co. to gather data on customers by asking for their review on the sales associate who assisted them and give them the option of leaving a feedback to the store or not.
+Leaview is an app idea I had to hone my skills.
+Its main purpose is to gather customer reviews for Tiffany & Co.
+Users can provide feedback on the sales associates who assisted them and review the store experience.